 She is a devoted pedagogue, training oboists of all ages, and is on the faculty of the Rhode Island Philharmonic Music School, St Georges School, Salve Regina University and the University of Rhode Island, where she teaches Oboe and Somatics: Movement Training for Musicians.
 She has served on the faculty of the Vermont Youth Orchestras Summer program, and was the artistic director of the Northeast Quintet Camp.

-She has performed as soloist with the Rhode Island Philharmonic, Ocean State Chamber Orchestra, Fall River Symphony and “Concerts on the Island" Chamber Orchestras, and was the featured oboist at the Newport Music Festival from 1993-2003.
-She also appeared at the Kingston Chamber Music Festival in 1995, 2008, and 2018, and at Vermont's Reveille Festival from 2011-2014.
+She has performed as soloist with the Rhode Island Philharmonic, Ocean State Chamber Orchestra, Fall River Symphony and “Concerts on the Island" Chamber Orchestras, and has been featured oboist at the Music on The Hill Series in 2021, the Newport Music Festival from 1993-2003, the Kingston Chamber Music Festival in 1995, 2008, and 2018, and at Vermont's Reveille Festival from 2011-2014.

-She has performed much of the solo repertoire for English horn and orchestra including Copland's Quiet City (with trumpet virtuoso Rolf Smedvig), Sibelius' Swan of Tuonela, Reicha's Recitative and Rondo, Vaughn Williams' Folksong Variations and Donizetti's Concertino, as well as Bach's Concerto for Oboe D'amore and Orchestra.
+She has performed much of the solo repertoire for English horn and orchestra including Copland's Quiet City with trumpet virtuosos Rolf Smedvig and Joseph Damien Foley, Sibelius' Swan of Tuonela, Reicha's Recitative and Rondo, Vaughn Williams' Folksong Variations and Donizetti's Concertino, as well as Bach's Concerto for Oboe D'amore and Orchestra.

 She shares a 3 acre spread in Jamestown, Rhode Island with her husband,

 wood artist Doug Brill, and their 2 dogs and 2 cats